eMapR/LT-GEE/README.md

 ## LandTrendr

 Each pixel in an image time series stack has a story to tell.
-For example, the following pixel hails from a conifer-dominated, industrial forest region of the Pacific Northwest (USA), its address is Lon: -123.845, Lat: 45.889.
-At the beginning of the record it was a mature, second growth conifer stand, and for 17 years little changed.
+For example, the following pixel (Fig 1) hails from a conifer-dominated, industrial forest region of the Pacific Northwest (USA), its address is Lon: -123.845, Lat: 45.889.
+At the beginning of its record, it was a mature, second-growth conifer stand, and for 17 years little changed.
 Then, between the summers of 2000 and 2001 a forest harvest road was built through it, removing some of its vegetation.
-Over the next year it experienced a clearcut harvest, which removed all of its remaining vegetation.
+Over the next year it experienced a clearcut harvest, removing all of its remaining vegetation.
 For the following 14 years, until the most recent observation, it has been regenerating.
 Most recently it was a closed canopy, maturing, conifer stand.
 <br>

 ![pixel story](https://github.com/eMapR/LT-GEE/blob/master/imgs/pixel_story.jpg)
 *Fig 1.
-Every pixel tells a story.*
+Every pixel tells a story.
+Landsat provides a historical record of the character of landscapes.
+By extracting a single pixel from a time series of Landsat imagery, it is possbile to recount the state and change of the features composing the 1-hectare area of a pixel through time.
+In this example, we analyze the history of a conifer forest pixel from an industrial forest region of the Pacific Northwest (USA) that experiences a period of relative stability, a dramatic, rapid loss of vegetation, and subsequent regeneration.*
 <br>

 The unabridged version of this story includes many other small changes in this forest stand, but given the precision of